Do you have an opinion on how Michigan should handle PFAS? What about rising water rates, Line 5, water withdrawals, or invasive species?

-- Ken Yonker, Kent County drain commissioner and former Republican state representative
+- Ken Yonker, drain commissioner, Kent County & former Republican state representative

 - Don Petrovich, superintendent of water treatment, Plainfield Township

-- Pat Staskiewicz, incoming director, Michigan Section American Water Works Association
+- Pat Staskiewicz, director of utilities, Ottawa County Road Commission & incoming director, Michigan Section American Water Works Association

 PANEL 2 - Straight to the Source: How do we protect our waters from PFAS and other contaminants?

-Moderator: Riley Beggin, Capitol watchdog reporter at Bridge Magazine
+Moderator: Riley Beggin, Capitol watchdog reporter, Bridge Magazine

-- Robert Delaney, Superfund specialist at the Michigan Department of Environment, Great Lakes and Energy
+- Robert Delaney, defense and state memorandum of agreement coordinator, Michigan Department of Environment, Great Lakes and Energy

-- Steve Sliver, executive director, Michigan PFAS Action Response - Team Kent County
+- Steve Sliver, executive director, Michigan PFAS Action Response Team